Akuli/python-tutorial/basics/loops.md

 ## Exercises

-1. This code is supposed to print each number between 1 and 5.
+1. This code is supposed to print the numbers 1,2,3,4,5.
 Fix it.

     ```python
     things = str([1, 2, 3, 4, 5])